jpclipffel/m42pl-core/docs/docs/mains/repl.md

 # REPL (legacy)

 Legacy M42PL REPL / interpreter.
-Replaced by the new [repl].
+Replaced by the new [repl2].

 ---

-[repl]: ./repl.md
+[repl2]: ./repl2.md